Ordering RecommendationRecommendations when to order or not order the test. May include related or preferred tests.

 After separation from cells: Ambient: 48 hours; Refrigerated: 2 weeks; Frozen: 1 year

-Reference IntervalNormal range/expected value(s) for a specific disease state.
+Normal range/expected value(s) for a specific disease state.
 May also include abnormal ranges.

-81 MPL or above
+12 MPL or less

-Interpretive DataBackground information for test.
-May include disease information, patient result explanation, recommendations, details of testing, associated diseases, explanation of possible patient results.
+May include disease information, patient result explanation, recommendations, or details of testing.

-The persistent presence of IgG and/or IgM cardiolipin (CL) antibodies in moderate or high levels (greater than 40 GPL and/or greater than 40 MPL units or greater than 99th percentile) is a laboratory criterion for the diagnosis of antiphospholipid syndrome (APS).
+The persistent presence of IgG and/or IgM cardiolipin (CL) antibodies in moderate or high levels (greater than 40 GPL and/or greater than 40 MPL units) is a laboratory criterion for the diagnosis of antiphospholipid syndrome (APS).
 Persistence is defined as moderate or high levels of IgG and/or IgM CL antibodies detected in two or more specimens drawn at least 12 weeks apart (J Throm Haemost.
 2006;4:295-306).
 Lower positive levels of IgG and/or IgM CL antibodies (above cutoff but less than 40 GPL and/or less than 40 MPL units) may occur in patients with the clinical symptoms of APS; therefore, the actual significance of these levels is undefined.
 Results should not be used alone for diagnosis and must be interpreted in light of APS-specific clinical manifestations and/or other criteria phospholipid antibody tests.

 Compliance Category